Delivering Omni content to an SFTP server

 > Omni supports delivery data through SFTP as a robust and secure method for transferring files.

-export const contentCopy_0 = "Select the content you want to deliver."
+export const contentCopy_0 = "Select the content to be delivered."

 export const destination_0 = "SFTP"